botlabs-gg/yagpdb-docs-v2/content/learn/advanced/custom-interactions/introduction.md

 the Discord API.

 Interaction
-: A user engaging with YAGPDB through one of Discord's builtin features: Clicking a button, Making a selection with a select menu, or Submitting a modal.
+: A user engaging with YAGPDB through one of Discord's built-in features: Clicking a button, Making a selection with a select menu, or Submitting a modal.

 Response
-: YAGPDB is required to respond promptly after receiving an interaction by either sending a message or modal, or by updating the message on which the interaction was triggered.
+: YAGPDB is required to respond promptly -- that is, within three (3) seconds -- after receiving an interaction by either sending a message or modal, or by updating the message on which the interaction was triggered.
 If it does not do this, the user triggering the interaction will see a "This application did not respond" error.
 The bot cannot respond to an interaction more than once.

 Followup
 : Since YAGPDB may only *respond* to an *interaction* once, it is subsequently required to send an interaction